Adding a ventilation system to your home can keep indoor air from being stagnant and control humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your home.
 Other supplies include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by things in your home, such as building materials, flooring or furniture.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
 They can also be found in some air fresheners and scented candles.
-High VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.
+High VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.

-Many scientific studies have learned respiratory diseases, asthma and other health problems are linked to bad indoor air quality.
-Allergies can also be aggravated by indoor air quality problems.
+Many scientific studies have learned respiratory diseases, asthma and other health conditions are linked to bad indoor air quality.
+Allergies can also be triggered by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that worsen at home and get better when you leave, you may be suffering from indoor pollution.
+If your family has symptoms that intensify at home and get better when you leave, you may be affected by indoor pollution.
 You should also talk to your doctor if you’re concerned about your health.

-- Exhaustion or feeling dizzy.
+- Fatigue or feeling dizzy.
 Taking in chemical pollutants can have an influence on your energy levels.